stuartj073/music-box/TESTING.md

 #### Product Reviews
 - All users have access to the product reviews page.
 - Reviews will render on the page with working links to their respective individual review pages.
 If there were no reviews associated with a product then an empty search will be rendered, as was reflected in the results.
-- If logged in as super user the delete modal will appear with the option to either go through with the deletion of the review or to cancel and drop down the modal.
+- If logged in as super user the delete modal will appear with the option to either go through with the deletion of the review or to cancel and drop-down the modal.

 #### Add Review
 - When all relevant fields were filled out and the form was submitted a success message will appear as well as the review being entered to the site.